TheSmartnik/underfinedmethod/source/posts/solving-pazzles-wth-amb.html.markdown

 ---

 Ever since an article about fibers, I was curious about an amb operator.
 There are multiple articles explaining both what it is and how to implement it: [Roseta Code](http://www.randomhacks.net/2005/10/11/amb-operator/) and [Eric Kidd's blog](http://www.randomhacks.net/2005/10/11/amb-operator/).
 There is even a [gem with two different implementations](https://github.com/chikamichi/amb).
-What's left unclear to me for a while was how to solve problems with amb.
+What's left unclear to me, though was how to solve problems with amb.

 I believe that the easiest way to understand something is to build it yourself and then try to explain it to others and that's exactly what I'm doing now :)

 Recently, I've solved a few classical problems using amb.
 The result turned out to be short, simple and declarative.

+## Disclaimer

+The post turned out to be long, complex and code-heavy, but don't let it discourage you.
+Please, try some of the things below.
+Play around it with it.
+They are mindblowing.
+A ~~lisp~~ ruby magic at it's finest.

 ## What exactly is amb and how it works

 I really encourage you to read the articles I've mentioned above.
-You would better understand how it works under the hood.
+You will better understand how it works under the hood.
 However, if you decide not to, here is a basic principle:
 > Given a set of constraints and options to choose from, `amb` returns options satisfied by those constraints.

 And a basic example: